umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/part-4.md

 	    }
 	}

-This is a very basic Api controller which inherits from `UmbracoAuthorizedJsonController` this specific class will only return json data, and only to requests which are authorized to access the backoffice
+This is a very basic API controller which inherits from `UmbracoAuthorizedJsonController` this specific class will only return JSON data, and only to requests which are authorized to access the backoffice.

 ##Setup the GetAll() method
 Now that we have a controller, we need to create a method, which can return a collection of people, which our editor will use.